eriknyquist/ptttl/c_implementation/README.rst

 * **ptttl_sample_generator.c**: Reads the output of ``ptttl_parser.c`` and produces
   signed 16-bit audio samples containing the tones described by the RTTTL/PTTTL source.
-  The type fo waveform generated is configurable- sine, triangle, sawtooth and square are available as built-in waveform types, and there is also an option to provide your own waveform generator function.
+  The type of waveform generated is configurable; sine, triangle, sawtooth and square are available as built-in waveform types, and there is also a "nokia" waveform type that emulates the sound of the original Nokia 3310 phone.
+As well as the built-in waveforms, there is also an option to plug in your own waveform generator.
   The attack / decay time of notes is configurable.
 The next audio sample is produced only on your request, so there is no need to store a large number of samples in memory.
 See ``ptttl_sample_generator.h`` for more details.
 Requires ``stdint.h`` and ``memset()`` from ``string.h``.

 * **ptttl_to_wav.c**: Reads the output of ``ptttl_parser.c`` and produces a .wav file containing the tones described by the RTTTL/PTTTL source.
 Requires ``stdio.h`` and